MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/commands.md

 ## Investigating performance issues

-`.show` `commands` can be used to investigate performance issues, since they show you the resources consumed by each Control command.
+`.show` `commands` can be used to investigate performance issues, since they show you the resources consumed by each Management command.

 The following examples are simple and useful queries for such investigations.